qis/signature/readme.md

  └───────────────── Signature used for the search.
 ```

-There are two types of signatures.
+There are two types of signatures:

-`find` has all bytes defined and the search algorithm can be optimized for it.
+* `find` has all bytes defined and the search algorithm can be optimized for it.

 ```
 DB 27 5B FA FB 53 A0 FC FD FE FD 56 AF 97 F7 DF 07 EA 57 FF E2 57 56 D6 00 89
 ```

-`scan` contains masked bytes (`??`) and is generally slower to search for.
+* `scan` contains masked bytes (`??`) and is generally slower to search for.

 ```
 DB 27 5B ??
 FB ?? ??
 FC FD FE ?? ?? ?? ??
 F7 DF 07 EA 57 FF ?? ?? ??
 D6 00 ??